UCL-MSC-RAI-COMP0240/UCL-MSC-RAI-COMP0240.github.io/docs/7_challenge_multi_drone.md

 To be released

 ## Assessment Breakdown and Structure (Deadline 23rd April 16.00)

+Marking will be based on your submitted report, video and code only.

 1. **Report Structure (total page count 10 - ~6000 words limit)**
 - *Introduction (10%)*